mosmn/Notes/sections/theo/os/overview.md

 Well defined interface, meaning one level can be modified without affecting the other levels. this decomposes a problem into a number of more manageable subproblems.

 # Part 4: Characteristic of modern OS

+These modern operating systems respond to new developments in hardware, new applications, and new security threats.
+Among the key hardware drivers are multiprocessor systems, greatly increased processor speed, high-speed network attachments, and increasing size and variety of memory storage devices.
+In the application arena, multimedia applications, Internet and Web access, and client/server computing have influenced OS design.

+Different Architectural Approaches for OS:
+1. Microkernel architecture
+2. Multithreading
+3. Symmetric multiprocessing
+4. Distributed operating systems
+5. Object-oriented design